Adetirele/text-quest/proposal.md

 ## Features
 ### Feature 1
 A pop up window where the game will be displayed.
+I'll need a game loop, event loop, render, display, and update logic.
 ### Feature 2
 Visual aides displayed in the pop up window.
+I'll need to put all my visual aides in the source folder and I'll need to use blit to display my images.
 ### Feature N
 Interactive question and answer based gameplay.
+I'll need print functions and nested functions to account for correct and incorrect answers.

 ## Challenges
 I'll have to go back to the basics and decide excactly what basics the game will include.